sfb1996/cookbook/_recipes/breakfasts/chocolate-overnight-oats.md

 1. Make the milk base: Combine milk, cocoa powder and maple syrup in a bowl.

 ## Add the dry ingredients:
 1. Add the dry ingredients: add the oats and chia seeds.
 If you’d like, you can add chocolate chips as well, or leave them for the topping.
 Stir until well combined.
-Divide the mixture between two jars or ramekins, or leave it in a bowl.
 Cover and refrigerate overnight.

 ## To serve:
 1. Serve overnight oats in the morning, topped with chocolate chips.